-April is Child Abuse Prevention Month and serves as a reminder that churches need to be aware of how children are being protected at church from sexual, mental, and physical abuse.
-To help in this effort, we're releasing the new eBook Church Board Guide to a Child Sexual Abuse Prevention Policy and also publishing a series of posts from a recent roundtable interview with a group of leading experts on preventing sexual abuse at church.
-This is the fourth post in the series.
-The other posts in the series cover how to respond to reports of child abuse, preventing child sexual abuse, and the state of prevention in the church.
+Churches need to be aware of how children are being protected at church from sexual, mental, and physical abuse.
+To help in this effort, we’ve interviewed a group of leading experts on preventing sexual abuse at church.
+This is the second interview in a series.
+The first interview covers how to respond to reports of child abuse.

 Roundtable participants: Brian McAuliffe, CFO at Willow Creek Community Church in Illinois; Boz Tchividjian, law professor at Liberty University and executive director of GRACE; Peter Persuitti, managing director of insurance and risk management of Religious & Nonprofit Practice at Arthur J. Gallagher & Co.; and Frank Sommerville, lawyer and a shareholder in the law firm of Weycer, Kaplan, Pulaski & Zuber, P.C.
-Freelance editor Ashley Emmert conducted this roundtable discussion with assistance from Church Law & Tax assistant editor Samuel Ogles.
+Freelance editor Ashley Emmert conducted this roundtable discussion with assistance from Samuel Ogles.

 Ashley: What are common blind spots for church boards when it comes to child abuse prevention?
 How can boards implement a culture of safety and protection?

 Brian: Boards don’t think abuse will happen at their churches.
 There’s just a lack of awareness of how prevalent it is and that it can happen.
 There’s an ignorance and a mentality of, “Oh, we know everybody [in our church], so we really don’t need a program.
 Everybody knows everybody.”
 That’s one of the biggest issues I see.
 People put their heads in the sand.